 1. What is the minimum contribution size and grant size?

-The larger DAF sponsors allow DAFs to be set up with initial donations of $5,000, while smaller community-based or affinity-based DAFs may have minimums that range from $25,000 to $100,000 or more.
+The larger DAF sponsors allow DAFs to be set up with initial donations as low as $0, while smaller community-based or affinity-based DAFs may have minimums that range from $25,000 to $100,000 or more.
 You should also consider the minimum allowable grant recommendation size, especially if you want to be able to recommend relatively small grants.
 Larger DAF sponsors allow grant recommendation minimums of $50, while other DAF sponsors may have grant minimums of $500 or higher.

 2. What types of assets can be donated to the charity that sponsors the DAF?